INTRODUCTION

 WHAT ARE PROBIOTICS AND HOW DO THEY WORK?

-Probiotics are live microorganisms that provide numerous health benefits when consumed in adequate amounts.
+Probiotics are live microorganisms that provide numerous health and wellbeing benefits when consumed in adequate amounts.
 These beneficial bacteria help maintain a balanced gut environment by crowding out harmful microbes, producing antimicrobial compounds and supporting the gut lining.
-They also communicate with immune cells, enhancing your immunity to fight infections and reduce inflammation.
+They also communicate with immune cells by enhancing your immunity to fight infections and reduce inflammation.

 PROBIOTIC-RICH FOODS TO INCLUDE IN YOUR DIET